NicholasMata/pitect/README.md

 ## Features

 - Detect if node project is running on a Raspberry Pi.
-- Detect the specific raspberry pi model.
+- Detect the specific Raspberry Pi model.
+- Get the serial number of a Raspberry Pi

 ## Install